Amnesty Endorsed and Recommended Picture Books

-Amnesty endorse and recommend picture books about human rights.
-The Amnesty books suggested in this post ask the reader to think about how their actions can help the world be a better place.
+Amnesty endorses and recommends picture books about human rights.
+The suggested Amnesty books ask the reader to think about how their actions can help the world be a better place.

 Amnesty Books about Human Rights

 Did you know Amnesty endorses and recommends children’s books?

 Amnesty believes stories develop positive values, empathy, and an understanding of human rights.
 Through their research, they found exposure to literature increased compassion, social understanding while counteracting prejudice and abuse.

 Issues promoted by Amnesty are complex and often abstract for young children.
 Picture books personalise people caught up in challenging situations, making the reader aware of issues outside their community.